Skip to main content

 Around Middlesbrough and the North East

 For many of you, Middlesbrough will become home.
 Find out more about the area, from exploring the outdoors, to shopping, restaurants, museums and more.
-To find your way around the area, Connect Tees Valley has bus and train travel information, including timetables, maps and ticketing.
+To find your way around the area, Tees Valley Travel has bus and train travel information, including timetables, maps and ticketing.

 Making friends